 Distracting direct reflections.

 The LG QNED92A is a good TV for home theater use.
 It has great black levels thanks to its local dimming feature, but it's not perfect, and there's some noticeable haloing around bright highlights.
 It gets very bright in HDR, so bright highlights stand out well, and it has good processing capabilities.
+It has good motion handling, and it can remove judder from most sources.
 It's not perfect for enthusiasts, though, as it's not very accurate out of the box, and it doesn't support DTS audio formats.

 Barely any banding in color gradients.